GSA-TTS/tts.gsa.gov/pages/jointts/positions/position-template.md

       - Objective 2 Sub-Bullet

 # If there are any info sessions associated with this position, list them here
-# See the placeholder below for an example of how to add an info
+# See the placeholder below for an example of how to add an info session
-# session.
 #
 # The date MUST be formatted as YYYY-MM-DD, where the month and day
 # are TWO digits; the time MUST be in ET.